sneha-2603/MEME_CRAFT/README.md

    ```

 5. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to access the Meme_craft application.

 ## Usage

 Using the Meme_craft is straightforward and enjoyable:

 1. Open the web application in your browser.
-2. Upload an image from your computer or provide a URL to an image.
-3. Add text to the top and bottom of the image to create your meme.
+2. Add text to the top and bottom of the image to create your meme.
-4. Customize the text with various fonts, sizes, and colors.
+3. Customize the text with various fonts, sizes, and colors.
-5. Click the "Generate Meme" button to see your meme in real-time.
+4. Click the "Generate Meme" button to see your meme in real-time.

 ## Contributing